GaryOderNichts/Bloopair/README.md

 ## Pairing a DualShock 3
 The DualShock 3 needs to be paired using a USB cable.
 After the initial pairing it can be used like any other wireless Bluetooth controller.
-- Open the Bloopair pairing app from the Wii U menu or Homebrew Launcher.
-You should now be in the USB pairing menu.
+- Open Koopair from the Wii U menu or Homebrew Launcher.
+Now open the "Controller Pairing" option on the menu.
 - Connect the DualShock 3 using a USB cable to the front or back ports of the console.
-- The screen will say "Paired!" once the controller has been successfully paired.
+- The screen will say "Successfully paired controller!" once the controller has been successfully paired.
 You can now remove the USB cable from the controller.
-Press the PS button once back on the Wii U menu to connect it to the console.
+Press the PS button to connect it to the console.
 - Press the HOME button to exit.

 The DualShock 3 is now ready to use with the console.